 MAIA offers comprehensive midwifery services in the greater Seattle-Tacoma area, with offices in Columbia City and Fremont.
 Our licensed midwives, Kristin Kali and Juniper Moon, provide full prenatal care complete with lab tests and ultrasounds.
 We attend planned home births as well as births in a freestanding birth center.
 Our postpartum services include care for the birthing parent through six weeks after birth and well-newborn care for the first two weeks of life, as well as outstanding lactation support.
-As a Washington state Licensed Midwife, Kristin Kali LM CPM is an in-network provider with most major insurance plans, including Apple Health.
+We are in-network with most major insurance plans, including Apple Health.

 Scheduling an Appointment

 Come in for a free consultation to meet Kristin and learn more about how a midwife can help you have a safe and satisfying birth experience!

 Prenatal care is available for clients living in the greater Seattle-Tacoma area.
 MAIA offices are located in the Columbia City neighborhood of Seattle.
 Access to our offices requires use of stairs – home visits are provided when accommodation is needed.